denten-books/plain-text/5-screen.md

 understanding of the kind of platforms and technologies involved risks committing the public to an empty and impoverished vision of social knowledge production.
-Technologies that hinder "feasible procedures" for reliable "copying and preservation" create textual artifacts less digital than books.
+Technologies that hinder "feasible procedures" for reliable "copying and preservation" create textual artifacts less digital than paper books.
 They push us towards knowledge economies in which to read means to purchase temporary reading rights and to take notes means to labor intellectually on commercialized and centralized platforms susceptible to exploitation, censorship, and surveillance.

 Consider the seemingly innocuous decision to distribute scientific literature formatted in the ubiquitous Adobe Portable Document Format (.pdf).
 Adobe, the